lucasath/ReportError/README.md

 ## Basic Usage

-Use the `ErrorReport` component to wrap your app.
-You can provide either:

-- An `endpoint` URL where errors will be sent automatically via POST request, **or**
-- An `onError` callback function to handle errors manually.
+Wrap your app with the `ErrorProvider`, providing the endpoint to which errors will be sent.

 ```tsx
 import { ErrorReport } from "errorreport";